Big Ben: Name

 Journalists during Queen Victoria's reign called it St Stephen's Tower.
-As members of Parliament originally sat at St Stephen's Hall, these journalists referred to anything related to the House of Commons as "news from St Stephens", a term that survives in Welsh-language political reporting as "San Steffan".
+As members of Parliament originally sat at St Stephen's Hall, these journalists referred to anything related to the House of Commons as "news from St Stephens".
 The Palace does contain a feature called St Stephen's Tower, located above the public entrance.
 On 2 June 2012 the House of Commons voted in support of a proposal to change the name from the Clock Tower to Elizabeth Tower in commemoration of Queen Elizabeth II in her Diamond Jubilee year, since the large west tower known as Victoria Tower had been renamed in tribute to Queen Victoria on the occasion of her Diamond Jubilee.
 On 26 June 2012 the Commons confirmed that the name change could proceed.
 David Cameron, then the prime minister, announced the change of name on 12 September 2012.
 It was marked by a naming ceremony in which John Bercow, then Speaker of the House of Commons, unveiled a plaque attached to the tower on the adjoining Speaker's Green.
+Despite the formal name change, the term Big Ben is overwhelmingly used by the general public.